spectrocloud/librarium/packages/docs/content/02-getting-started.md

 <InfoBox>

-The guided documentation guide below is prescriptive with the names and selections.
-We highly recommend you follow the guide verbatim for your first cluster.
+The guided documentation below is prescriptive with the names and selections.
+We highly recommend you to follow the guide verbatim for your first cluster.

 </InfoBox>